Sales Funnels For Business Coaches: Everything You Should Know

 Don’t add ten sections or a dozen colors.
 Clean and clear wins every time.

-Remember, easy to the eyes, easy to digest! 🙂
+Remember, easy on the eyes, easy to digest!

 4. Write a few emails to keep the conversation going